Masaaki Yuasa’s latest film release is a romantic comedy fused with tragedy, drama, action and self-discovery.

 “Ride Your Wave” is a coming-of-age romantic film with a side of heartache.
 With eye-catching visuals, intriguing characters and plenty of surprising twists, viewers will be out of their seats.
 The plot is remarkably candid on what it’s like to grieve from a loss of a significant other.

-At the moment you might not be able to catch the film in theaters, but GKIDS website has any updates or information on the film because they acquired North American rights.
+Currently, you might not be able to catch the film in theaters, but GKIDS website has any updates or information on the film because they acquired North American rights.
 There is also a possibility for a home video (DVD) release.